angryip/ipscan/README.md

 This is the source code of Angry IP Scanner, licensed with GPL v2.
 [Official site](https://angryip.org/)

 The code is written mostly in Java (currently, source level 1.8).
-IntelliJ IDEA is recommended for coding (Community Edition is fine).
+IntelliJ IDEA is recommended for coding (Community Edition is fine): Import as Gradle project.

 Projects supports building for Linux, Windows and Mac OS X.